beaugunderson/lindenmoji/INSTRUCTIONS.md

 an L-system by specifying an initial condition, defining rules, and defining settings.

-These are valid L-systems that draw a single line:
+This is a valid L-system that draws a single line:

-`F`
 `a; a=F`

 The initial condition is the rule `a`, which contains only the command `F`--the